Makmot Otto: Career

-After attaining his bachelors at Makerere University in 2002, Otto was employed as a case worker at Downtown Legal Services, a community legal clinic and a clinical education program, operated by the Faculty of Law at the University of Toronto.
-This was until 2005 when he enrolled for further studies at the Canadian university.
-Otto was admitted to the Bar program in the Province of Ontario, Canada after attaining a JD from University of Toronto.
+After attaining his bachelors degree at Makerere University in 2002, Otto was employed as a case worker at Downtown Legal Services, a community legal clinic and a clinical education program, operated by the Faculty of Law at the University of Toronto.
+In 2005 he enrolled for further studies at the Canadian university, and was admitted to the Bar program in the Province of Ontario, Canada after attaining a JD from University of Toronto.

-He was duly sworn and enrolled as a solicitor for the Court of Appeal for Ontario, and duly called to the degree of Barrister-at- Law and was admitted to the practice at the Bar of Her Majesty Courts in Ontario, Canada by the benchers of The Law Society of Upper Canada on 15 June 2010.
-Otto articled with HOUSEN, Barrister, Solicitor and Notary then worked as a client service representative for Legal Aid Ontario in 2010 before founding Otto, Barrister, Solicitor and Notary where he worked as a barrister and solicitor until 2015.
-He is also a partner and co-founder of Otto & Sherman Professional Corporation where he still serves to date.
+He was enrolled as a solicitor for the Court of Appeal for Ontario, called to the bar, and admitted to practice at the Court system of Canada in Ontario on 15 June 2010.
+Otto articled with HOUSEN, Barrister, Solicitor and Notary then worked as a client service representative for Legal Aid Ontario in 2010, before founding Otto, Barrister, Solicitor and Notary where he worked as a barrister and solicitor until 2015.
+He is also a partner and co-founder of Otto & Sherman Professional Corporation.

-In 2015, Otto joined elective politics and went on to win the parliamentary seat for Agago County as an independent or non-partisan member of parliament in the 2016 general elections that ushered in the 10th Parliament for the Pearl of Africa.
+In 2015, Otto joined elective politics and went on to win the parliamentary seat for Agago County as an independent member of parliament in the 2016 general elections that ushered in the 10th Parliament of Uganda.

 In the 10th Parliament, Otto serves on the Committee on Rules, Privileges and Discipline and the Legal and Parliamentary Affairs Committee.
 He is the general secretary of independents or non-partisan members of parliament, a member of: the Forum for Quality Health; the Legal and Leadership Forum; the Forum for Environment; the Acholi Parliamentary Group and; the Uganda Parliamentary Prayer Breakfast Fellowship.